pydantic/logfire/docs/guides/new_app_checklist/index.md

-In this guide, we'll proceed through the following checklist one step at a time to get your application instrumented for use with Logfire.
+In this guide, we'll proceed through the following checklist one step at a time to get your application instrumented for use with **Logfire**.
 At each step, we'll demonstrate what you can expect to see in the Logfire Web UI, and how to interact with the data you're generating.

 * [ ] **[Create a Logfire project for your application](01_create_a_project.md)**